SUPScientist/Advanced-Quantitative-Oceanography/README.md

-# Data Analysis Exercises for Advanced (Quantitative) Oceanography
+# Data Analysis Exercises for Advanced Oceanography
 This repository contains a collection of data exploration, analysis, and visualization excercises.
 These exercises accompany lectures in Advanced Oceanography.
 There are two main segments:
 1. A set of Excel (or Apple's Numbers, LibreOffice's Calc, or Google Sheets) exercises.
 2. A set of Python exercises.